Khachverats, also known as Surb Khach or the Holy Cross Feast, is one of the most important and solemn celebrations of the Armenian Apostolic Church.

 In 614 AD, Persian forces captured Jerusalem and took the True Cross, one of Christianity’s most sacred relics.

-This event shocked the Christian world.
+This event deeply shocked the Christian world.
 The Cross, which symbolized salvation and hope, was lost.

 Years later, Byzantine Emperor Heraclius launched a campaign to recover it.
-Armenian forces also participated in this effort.
+Armenian forces also participated in this effort, which gave the story a special place in Armenian Christian memory.

 After victory, the Cross was returned to Jerusalem in 628 AD.
 According to tradition, Heraclius himself carried it back to its place.